1l2p/1l2p.github.com/_posts/2014-02-27-The-Technology.md

 [Learning Creative Learning](http://learn.media.mit.edu) is a collaboration between the MIT Media Lab and Peer 2 Peer University.
 Last year we ran the course for 25,000 educators largely on G+ communities and Google Hangouts (and we hosted a static website on heroku).
 This year we decided to make some changes.

 Dirk Uys, the P2PU tech lead, asked me a few questions about the technology choices we had made and we ended up "talking" on a hackpad.
 I thought this information might be interesting for other people, and decided to export the hackpad as markdown and paste it below.
-I used the very nifty Chrome extension for hackpad exports (which has a few small bugs, e.g. it doesn't handle multi-level lists very well yet).
+I used the very nifty Chrome extension for [hackpad downloads](https://chrome.google.com/webstore/detail/hackpad-downloader/jhkfiecgggifjcoliemlcajokapmcpih?hl=en) (which has a few small bugs, e.g. it doesn't handle multi-level lists very well yet).

 Where is the course site hosted?